NAISS-Training/NAISS-intro-week/docs/day2.md

 # Day 2

+On day 2 there are two separate modules.
+In the morning we will be discussing the module system, which it is required and how it is used to select the software you require.
+In the afternoon, we will be discussing how to actually run jobs on a NAISS system, using the job scheduler.
+As part of the afternoon module we also discuss the basic architecture of a typical HPC cluster.

 - **Date**:
-- **Time**: 9:00 - 12:00 and 13:00 - 16:00
+- **Time**: 9:00 - 11:30 and 13:00 - 16:00

 ## Selecting software modules

-**Time**: 9:00 - 12:00
+**Time**: 9:00 - 11:30

+The course will show you how to find and access your require software on NAISS systems.
+For NAISS systems, utilised by several hundret users simultanously, organising software in a module system is essential.
+This ensures that every user can get access to their required software, including the desired version.
+The module system also ensures that there are no conflicts between the software titles and the software requirements of other users.

-The course will show you how to find and load modules.
-While the modules may be somewhat differently named and have somewhat different versions depending on the center you are working, the procedure and commands are the same.
+While the modules may be somewhat differently named on the individual systems, the procedure and commands are the same.

 ### Prerequisites

-- Basic Linux (like in the "Linux Command Line 101" module for instance)
+- Basic knowledge of Linux, like in the "Linux Command Line 101" module

 ### Topics